8 Things Nobody Tells You About Being a Financial Advisor

 A lot of financial advisors join the industry (at least partly) because they discover that they can make a lot of money.
 Don’t get me wrong, you definitely want to get paid well for your work and if you provide a lot of value, you should get paid extremely well… but you need to genuinely want to help people first.

 Almost all firms say they “put their client’s interest first” but do you REALLY mean it?
-I mean deep in your heart… would you still do the right thing for your client even if it was detrimental to you?
-It’s something to think about, because if you became a financial advisor for the commission targets, it might not be for you.
+I mean deep in your heart… would you still do the right thing for your client even if it were detrimental to you?
+It’s something to think about because if you became a financial advisor for the commission targets, it might not be for you.

-You need to understand that you’re building a long-term book of business that can potentially last for decades.
+You need to understand that you’re building a long-term business that can potentially last for decades.
 That’s much bigger than just the next paycheck.

 ALSO READ: Here’s Why Clients Fire Their Financial Advisors